 A pair of Cal Lutheran football players, EJ Edinburgh and Jack McFarland, was selected to represent the United States and participate on the 43-man roster for Team Stars and Stripes in the Tazón de Estrellas (Bowl of the Stars) in Mexico on Saturday, Dec.
 19.

-As announced earlier this week, six Cal Lutheran football players were recognized by the Southern California Intercollegiate Athletic Conference (SCIAC) for their strong play throughout the season.
-Two Kingsmen were named to the First Team and four players earned Second Team honors.
+Announced today by the Southern California Intercollegiate Athletic Conference (SCIAC) office, Cal Lutheran landed seven Kingsmen on the 2015 Football All-SCIAC teams with linebacker Dalton Santos earning Newcomer of the Year.
+Two Kingsmen were named to the First Team and five players earned Second Team honors.

 The Cal Lutheran football team started the season strong with a 3-0 record in what looked to be a promising year with defeats over sister school Pacific Lutheran (Wash.), Willamette (Ore.) and Whittier, however the Kingsmen found themselves in a slump plagued by a losing streak during Southern California Intercollegiate Athletic Conference (SCIAC) competition.

 The Cal Lutheran football team traveled to Eagle Rock, Calif. this evening and fell to the Occidental Tigers by a final score of 32-12.
 The Tigers defense was able to hold the Kingsmen offense to just 99 rushing and 115 passing yards on the night.

 A lot on my mind, but very little time to share.
 I hope that anyone that is reading this is doing well.
 I have been touched by the notes and well-wishes from people that have asked me to continue t...
 Read more »